uhop/node-re2/README.md

 ## Backreferences

-Unlike the standard `RegExp`, `RE2` doesn't support backreferences, which are numbered references to previously matched groups, like so: `\1`, `\2`, and so on.
+Unlike `RegExp`, `RE2` doesn't support backreferences, which are numbered references to previously matched groups, like so: `\1`, `\2`, and so on.
 Example of backrefrences:

 ```js